LucaCappelletti94/compress_json/README.rst

 Some extra perks
 ----------------------------------------------
-The library makes available, other than the usual load and dump from the JSON library, also the methods load_load and local_dump which let you load and dump file in the same directory of wherever you are calling them, by using the call stack.
+The library makes available, other than the usual load and dump from the JSON library, the methods load_load and local_dump, which let you load and dump file in the same directory of wherever you are calling them, by using the call stack.

-This can get useful especially when loading files within packages.
+This can get useful, especially when loading files within packages.

 .. code:: python

     import compress_json

     D = {
-        "A":{
+        "A": {
-            "B":"C"
+            "B": "C"
         }
     }
     compress_json.local_dump(D, "filepath.json.gz") # for a gzip file